pingcap/docs/temporary-table.md

 - The data of a global temporary table is visible only in the current transaction.
 When the transaction ends, the data is automatically cleared.
 - A global temporary table cannot have the same name with an ordinary table.

 You can create a global temporary table using the `CREATE GLOBAL TEMPORARY TABLE` statement ended with `ON COMMIT DELETE ROWS`.
-You can delete the global temporary table using the `DROP TABLE` or `DROP GLOBAL TEMPORARY TABLE` statement.
+You can drop the global temporary table using the `DROP TABLE` or `DROP GLOBAL TEMPORARY TABLE` statement.

 ### Usage examples of global temporary tables

 > **Note:**
 >
-> - Before you use the temporary table in TiDB, pay attention to the [compatibility restrictions with other TiDB features](#compatibility-restrictions-with-other-tidb-features) and the [compatibility with MySQL temporary tables](#compatibility-with-mysql-temporary-tables).
+> - Before you use the temporary table in TiDB, pay attention to the [compatibility restrictions with other TiDB features](#compatibility-restrictions-with-other-tidb-features).
-> - When a cluster of v5.3.0 or later is downgraded to a version earlier than v5.3.0,global temporary tables created on the cluster are handled as ordinary tables and cause data error.
+> - When a cluster of v5.3.0 or later is downgraded to a version earlier than v5.3.0, global temporary tables created on the cluster are handled as ordinary tables and cause data error.

 Create a global temporary table `users` in session A: